 Find partners and plan project activities

 Under KA2, organisations can get support for international meetings, joint learning activities, staff and pupil mobilities, and development of new curricula and approaches.
-Our School Education flyer has details and a project example.
 If you need more inspiration for project ideas, read how other Irish schools used Erasmus+ in the past or have a look at the Erasmus+ Guide for School Leaders.
 The Erasmus+ Project Results, School Education Gateway and eTwinning platforms are also good sources of project ideas and potential partners.

 Check that your project idea fits in well with the priorities and objectives of Erasmus+ by reading the School Education KA2 sections of the Erasmus+ Programme Guide.
 Pay particular attention to the programme priorities, and consider how your project ties in with them.

 Have a discussion within your school or organisation about the needs that can be addressed by a partnership project.
 These discussions will be the basis for the activities you undertake.
 If you are planning mobilities, get familiar with the distance calculator and travel bands for destinations.

 Once you have a project idea in mind, decide which type of Strategic Partnership fits best.
 There are two categories of Strategic Partnership in School Education:

 So, if you are from a school or educational organisation interested in developing new curricula or approaches, KA201 is for you.
 If your school is considering partnering with other European schools, KA229 is for you.

 Start your application